lucasadamski/taskograph/README.md

 ## Concept UI

 Navigation Bar:
-1)  Task Mode   -> Main place of the program, where you measure activities you do during day.
+1)  Task Mode   -> Main place of the program, where you add and measure activities you do during the day.
 2)  Targets     -> View specific targets dates you have set up so you know how much time you have left to complete it.
 Or view compleated tasks to celebrate your achievements.
 3)  Graphs      -> See charts of your productivity in the last day, week, month, year.
 4)  Motivation  -> Get motivated to work harder by reading some inspirational quotes or thoughts, celebrating your achivements.